Do you have small feet? If you are under 5’4″, you probably agree one of the biggest challenges as a short girl is to find shoes for petite feet.

 For girls with small feet, high-heel pumps are a wardrobe necessity without a doubt.

 Since there are not that many brands that make small-size shoes for us, I find it important to get shoes that are really versatile and that can go with just about anything in your closet.

 That is where beige-heeled pumps can come in handy.

 I find that I put throw them on with almost any of my dressy outfits, and sometimes even with jeans and casual outfits to make them look more polished.

 The best pumps for petite girls should have no ankle strap.

 The ankle strap forms a horizontal line that visually makes your legs look cut off.
 The more contrasting the color of the straps is with your feet, the more obvious the cut-off looks.
 That is the OPPOSITE of what a petite woman wants!

 What we want is to form an unbroken line from your legs to your feet, so that you look taller and your proportion look better.

 Now, you see why ankle straps are not our friends.
 However, some of us got a dilemma here.

 If you have petite feet, it is important to create length in your styling.
-Knee high boots or over the knee boots extend your legs and are your best bet in the winter.
+Knee-high boots can extend your legs and are your best bet in the winter.